Hello! I'm Kuruk. Welcome to my blog!

 …and if that’s rather horrifying, in light of what Annie has done, I would say that’s the point.
 Her betrayal—or rather, the revelation of who and what she really is, and how her circumstances make her Eren’s enemy—is a reinforcement of those lessons, yes.
 The whole world may be your enemy, even me.
 Combat hurts, and you will hurt your opponent, and they will hurt you—even though we are more alike than different.
 So hone your perception; learn to use your strength.

-Though I would also add that Eren’s belief that he can do anything she can, even in the aftermath of their confrontation at Stohess, evinces that incredibly essential strain of their relationship: that underlying sameness.
+Though I would also add that Eren’s belief that he can do anything she can, even in the aftermath of their confrontation at Stohess, evinces that incredibly essential strain of their relationship: that underlying, viciously voracious, brutal sameness.

-If you have picked up on a peculiarity from the title of this section and how it relates to the case this post is making, then I can reassure you that I’ve been there.
+If you have picked up on a peculiarity from the title of this section and how it relates to the case this post is making, then I can reassure you that I have my doubts about the entire section.
 If Eren Jaeger learns through conversation and discussion, isn’t it counterintuitive for him to learn something like deference to authority, which involves…well, not questioning or discussing what his superiors have ordered?